hello-robot/stretch_ros2/stretch_funmap/README.md

 Figure 4: Left: Example of a piecewise linear navigation plan (green line segments and white spheres) being executed.
 Right: Example of a successfully executed plan to reach a target location on a table (light blue) while avoiding a wall with shelves (dark blue and purple).

-The Stretch RE1’s slender links and Cartesian kinematics support rapid optimization of plans due to the simplified geometry of the robot’s motions.
+The Stretch’s slender links and Cartesian kinematics support rapid optimization of plans due to the simplified geometry of the robot’s motions.
 FUNMAP uses piecewise linear paths on the cost image for fast navigation and manipulation planning.

-FUNMAP enables the Stretch RE1 to reach a 3D target position.
+FUNMAP enables the Stretch to reach a 3D target position.
 FUNMAP models the linear motion of the telescoping arm as it extends to reach a target as a line in a manipulation cost image (see Figure 2).
 FUNMAP uses a navigation cost image and Djikstra’s algorithm with a priority queue to efficiently estimate the cost of navigating to all floor locations (see Figure 3 left).
 FUNMAP then combines these results to find a minimum cost plan that increases the distance to obstacles and the manipulable workspace of the robot (see Figure 3 right).

 ## References